DanielBustillos/Users-self-registration-Thingsboard-community-edition/README.md

 - Test to ensure the form works as expected.
 - Finally, you can share the public dashboard link to new users.

-> **Note**: The current code includes some shortcuts for simplicity.
-For example, a new user is created for each device, and dashboards need to be manually edited to ensure the newly created device is selected by default, if necessary.
-These shortcuts are useful for quick setups but may not be the most efficient for large-scale deployments.

-If you require a more optimized solution, consider upgrading to the paid version of ThingsBoard, which offers more advanced features and better scalability.